sathishkumar-sk23/Intelligent-Resume-Parser/README.md

----
 # Intelligent Resume Parser

-A powerful and intelligent resume parsing app that extracts structured data such as name, contact, skills, experience, education, and more from uploaded PDF resumes using OCR and AI (via Together.ai's Mistral model).
+A powerful AI/NLP-based resume parsing app that extracts structured information from **text-based** PDF resumes using the Mistral model via the Together.ai API.
 Built with Python and Streamlit.

 ---

 ## Features

-- Supports both text-based and scanned (image-based) PDF resumes
+- Parses **text-based** PDF resumes
-- Uses OCR (Tesseract) to extract text from scanned documents
 - AI-powered parsing using Mistral via Together.ai API
 - Strict JSON schema with confidence scores for each field
 - Post-processing to clean malformed emails and null values